HEAVEN'S MOUNT ZION

 And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.
 Matthew 24:14

-It will be impossible for men and women not to listen, when God sends forth his angel with the loud voice preaching the everlasting gospel.
+It will be impossible for men and women not to listen when God sends forth his angel with the loud voice preaching the everlasting gospel.

 …The second angel went forth crying, Babylon the great, is fallen, is fallen.
 When Antichrist seizes Jerusalem at the middle of the Tribulation, there is a good deal of evidence here in Revelation that he will literally change the city's name to Babylon.
 The name, Jerusalem, means city of peace.
 Babylon is a name derived from the Akkandian, babilu.
 It means gate of God.
-Since Antichrist will declare that he is God, and insist that he be worshipped at the temple at Jerusalem, it makes sense that he would choose the ancient name Babylon, the gate of God, for the name of his capitol city and center for his blasphemous worship.
-As we have previously noted, Babylon was the first kingdom to introduce counterfeit religion on Earth under King Nebuchadnezzar, when that ancient king had a statue of himself built and decreed that all his subjects were to bow down and worship it.
+Since Antichrist will declare that he is God and insist that he be worshipped at the temple at Jerusalem, it makes sense that he would choose the ancient name Babylon, the gate of God, for the name of his capitol city and center for his blasphemous worship.
+As we have previously noted, Babylon was the first kingdom to introduce counterfeit religion on Earth under King Nebuchadnezzar when that ancient king had a statue of himself built and decreed that all his subjects were to bow down and worship it.
 When Antichrist seizes Jerusalem and renames it Babylon, he too will have his statue and require that all must fall down and worship it … epitomizing the long tradition of man-worship in the Kingdom of Darkness which began so long ago at ancient Babylon.
 However, before Babylon's final demise, Earth-dwellers will be graphically warned of its inevitable destruction by another of God's proclaiming angels.
 Though the city itself won't literally fall until the pouring out of the seventh Bowl, this angel will circumvent the globe and proclaim it as already fallen.
 By this bold proclamation, he will be emphasizing the certainty of Babylon's fast approaching destruction which, time wise, will be only hours, or at most, days away.
 What an amazing warning that will be!
 This proclaiming angel’s ominous and prophetic declaration will, no doubt, place a huge question mark in the minds of Antichrist worshipers in that day.
 I can almost hear them thinking, What's he talking about?
 Perhaps the Holy Spirit will answer in their hearts, You know what I'm talking about!
 God's proclaiming angel will be speaking the Word of God to them, you see.
 This warning is in line with the Scripture's statement in Romans 4:17,

 …even God, who quickeneth the dead, and calleth those things which be not as though they were…

 …The third angel that went forth, proclaimed, If anyone worships the beast and his image, and receives his mark on their foreheads or on his hand, he himself shall also drink of the wine of the wrath of God.
-You can't help but think again here about how gracious and merciful our great God is.
+One can't help but think here about how gracious and merciful God is.
 During the very last hours of the Great Tribulation, he will still be sending out warnings to men and women in hopes of they will repent and turn to him.
 First Timothy 2:4b, says,

 …who desires all men to be saved and to come to the knowledge of the truth.

 Let's look a bit further at the important elements of this final warning by God’s angel.
 He warns:…If anyone worships the beast and his image, and receives his mark on his forehead or on his hand, he himself shall also drink of the wine of the wrath of God, which is poured out full strength into the cup of his indignation.
 That’s telling it like it is, brother … no holds barred.
-This angel will loudly declare to every Earth-dweller in that day that those who receive the mark of the Beast will be made to drink of the wrath of God full strength.
-This message, at that late hour, is an indication that people can still be saved and remove the beast's mark, by the way.
+This angel will declare to every Earth-dweller in that day that those who receive the mark of the Beast will be made to drink of the wrath of God full strength.
+This message, given at that late hour, is an assurance that people can still be saved and remove the beast's mark.
 It will still not be too late.
 However, he warns that those caught with that mark at the appearing of the Lord Jesus Christ will experience God’s wrath undiluted, without a drop of mercy and with no way of escape.
 Psalm 75:8, says,

 For in the hand of the LORD there is a cup, and the wine is red; it is fully mixed, and he pours it out; surely its dregs shall all the wicked of the earth drain and drink down.